 A healthy shoulder lets you reach, throw, and perform other movements using the joint’s wide range of motion.
-At Midwest Sports and Interventional Spine in Franklin, Wisconsin, Cyril Philip, MD, evaluates and treats shoulder pain so you can continue using the joint every day.
+At Midwest Sports and Interventional Spine in Kenosha and Franklin, Wisconsin, Cyril Philip, MD, evaluates and treats shoulder pain so you can continue using the joint every day.
 To schedule a shoulder pain evaluation, call the office or book an appointment online today.

 Your shoulder is a ball-and-socket joint with the widest range of motion of all the joints in your body.
 It connects your humerus, or upper arm bone, to your scapula (shoulder blade) and clavicle (collar bone).
 Shoulder pain can happen due to injuries or certain conditions causing long-term damage.